Bayesian inference of three-dimensional gas maps: II. Galactic HI: Introduction

-In the following, we discuss our methodology and the results of our application to HI4PI data.
-In Sec.~\ref{sec:method}, we briefly review the data used, introduce the gas flow models employed and explain the Bayesian reconstruction framework.
-Our results are presented in Sec.~\ref{sec:results} and compared with the results of previous analyses.
-We provide a short summary and outlook in Sec.~\ref{sec:summary}.
+In the following, we discuss our method and the results of our application to HI4PI data.
+In Sect.~\ref{sec:method}, we briefly review the data used, introduce the gas flow models employed, and explain the Bayesian reconstruction framework.
+Our results are presented in Sect.~\ref{sec:results} and are compared with the results of previous analyses.
+We provide a short summary and outlook in Sect.~\ref{sec:summary}.